Effective Skincare Solutions for Clogged Pores and T-Zone Acne

 8. Consider Seeing a Dermatologist:

-- If over-the-counter options aren’t providing enough improvement, it may be worth visiting a dermatologist.
-They can prescribe stronger treatments like topical retinoids or provide other targeted therapies.
+- If over-the-counter options don't provide enough improvement, a dermatologist can prescribe stronger treatments like topical retinoids or other targeted therapies.

 No comments: